* THIS MONTESSORI GIFT GUIDE HAS BEEN UPDATED FOR 2021 *

 Welcome to my Montessori Inspired Holiday Gift Guide for 12 – 24 month old!
-A lot of these items on this list are on my son’s Christmas list.
-I am really into purposeful play and activities that will help my little one develop his skills.
-You can read my Montessori Gift Guide for 0 – 12 month olds here.
+A lot of these items on this list are on my son’s Christmas list (in 2020) I am really into purposeful play and activities that will help my little one develop his skills.
+Be sure to also checkout my Montessori gift guides for 0 – 12 month olds and 2 – 3 year olds.

 Carrot Harvest Sorting Game: This carrot sorting game is super fun for young toddlers!
 They start out by “picking” the carrots from the slots and as they get older, they will be able to “plant” the carrots in the correct hole.
 Great for developing motor skills.